ys8672/capk-twitch-bot/README.md

 Possible words will be stored in the dictionary.txt file.
 Each line in the text file will be one of the many possible words the bot will random choose.

 **WARNING:** IF YOU PLAN ON CHANGING THE dictionary.txt FILE TO WHATEVER WORDS YOU WANT, MAKE SURE YOU ONLY USE LETTERS FROM A-Z ONLY.
 DO NOT USE WORDS WITH SPACES, SPECIAL CHARACTERS, NUMBERS, SYMBOLS, OTHER LANGUAGE ALPHABETS, ETC!
 GUESSING LETTERS WILL ONLY WORK FOR LETTERS BETWEEN A-Z AND IF THE BOT PICKS A WORD WITH THESE SPECIAL CHARACTERISTICS, THE WORD WILL NEVER BE CORRECTLY GUESSED LEGITIMATELY.
 YOU HAVE BEEN WARNED!
+**TL:DR**- Only use word with letters from a-z.

 **OK:** salmon, computer, develop, destination

 **NOT OK:** l0ve, pre-date, Mädchen, ke$ha, 爱 , 🤑, компьютер

-TL:DR- Only use letters from a-z.

 **Commands:**
 - `!start` Starts a new Hangman game!
 Only available to the broadcaster and moderators.
 Cannot be used if a game is already in progress.
 If a game has not been started, guessing will do nothing.